NielsLeenheer/grunt-render-adaptive-icon/README.md

 In the first step a) the foreground will be composited on top of the background.
 In the next step b) the mask will be used to cut out the shape of the icon.
 In this case it will be a rounded rect.
 During step c) the resulting icon will be composited on top of the shadow.
 The next step is d) where the image will be cropped which results in our final icon, which will be scaled (e) to all the sizes specified.

+### Uniform icons for the Play Store

+In addition to these backwards compatible versions of the adaptive icon, we can also use the orignal icon assets to create a new [Uniformed icon for the Play Store](https://developer.android.com/google-play/resources/icon-design-specifications).

+Uniformed icons that are submitted to the Play Store must be 512 x 512 pixels large and must not have a predefined shape.
+Instead it must be a square without any shadows.
+The Play Store will apply it's own rounded mask and shadow to ensure consistency across all app icons in the store.

+In the last example of the configuration above you'll notice we are generating a 512 x 512 pixel version of the icon with masking turned off.
+We also use a slightly tighter crop compared to the other icons to make sure our artwork is properly sized.

+### Configuration options

 #### options.foreground
 Type: `String`